Junior Golf Fitness - Overview

 Planks and plank variations (such as lifting a leg, extending an arm or doing side planks while keeping good form), are simple but excellent exercises for core strength.
 Juniors will likely start with no more than 5-10 seconds of planks, advancing to a minute or more at a time.

 These are another great core and rotational exercise.
 The body and legs should form a V shape.
-Start without a ball until strong enough to maintain good form while using a ball.
-Progress to rotating to touch a medicine ball on each side of the body.
+Start without a ball until strong enough to maintain good form while using a light weight medicine ball.
+Progress to rotating to touch the ball on each side of the body.
 At first it may be difficult for juniors to do the V-sit with feet elevated off the floor.
 If so, start with the feet on the floor.

 Progress to a V-sit with a medicine ball and keeping the feet elevated a few inches, as pictured below.

 Juniors can do explosive exercises to develop power and speed.
-These include exercises such as sprints, box jumps (start with a low box jump platform) and long jumps.
+These include exercises such as sprints, box jumps (we recommend soft foam box jump platforms) and long jumps.
 These are fun to do in a group as they can be somewhat competitive.
 Juniors may like to keep track of their "records" so they have something to aim to beat.

 Jump ropes are a fun exercise, especially once juniors get good them and can start doing double loops, cross overs and one foot skips!
 Jump ropes have been used by high performance athletes for years and are great for juniors in developing mobility, strength, coordination and endurance.
 The correct length of a jump rope can be measured by having the handles between the belly button and the chest as they stand on the rope.